Groovespark/groovespark.github.io/help.md

 }
 ```

-If you are done with that create `NAME.json` to hold your playlist data, e.g.:
+If you are done with that create `NAME.json` to hold your playlist data, for example:
 ```
 {
     "songs":[